open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 #### Decorator `cache_randomness`

 In `TransformBroadcaster`, we provide the `share_random_params` option to support sharing random states across multiple data transformations.
-For example, in a super-resolution task, we want to apply random transformations **synchronously** to the low-resolution image and the original image.
+For example, in a super-resolution task, we want to apply **the same** random transformations **simultaneously** to the low-resolution image and the original image.
 If we use this function in a custom data transformation class, we need to mark which random variables support sharing in the class.
 This can be achieved with the decorator `cache_randomness`.

 Taking `MyFlip` from the above example, we want to perform flipping randomly with a certain probability: